DataBiosphere/azul/OPERATOR.rst

 Only Hannes knows the GitHub password of the bot account but any member of the group can request the password to be reset.
 All members will receive the password reset email.
-Hannes and Trevor know the 2FA recovery codes.
-Hannes sent them to Trevor via Slack on 05/11/2021.
+Hannes knows the 2FA recovery codes.

 Handing over operator duties
 ----------------------------